 Dr. Wetzel enjoys interacting with students both inside and outside the classroom / lab.
-Married with five children he and his family often invite students in upper-level classes to dinner at their home in Lafayette, IN.
-He enjoys spending time with his family, playing a variety of sports, reading, hiking and fishing, and involvement in the life of their church including adult education classes.
+He enjoys spending time with his family, watching a variety of sports, reading, fishing, and involvement in the life of their church.

 M.S.
 Biology, Wake Forest University, May 1992

 A.A.
 Life Science, Harrisburg Area Community College, 1987